 This morning after breakfast, you will depart for Dublin, Ireland's capital city via the village of Blarney.
 Visit Blarney Castle.
 Built on this site in 1446 by Dermot McCarthy.
 You will have the chance to kiss the legendary Blarney Stone.
-You will also have an opportunity to shop at Blarney Woollen Mills, boasting a huge selection of Irish arts, crafts & produce.
+You will also have an opportunity to shop at Blarney Woollen Mills, boasting a huge selection of Irish arts, crafts and produce.

 Today, visit The Rock of Cashel.
 Rising dramatically from the grassy plains of county Tipperary.
 This was the seat of kings and medieval bishops for 900 years and flourished until the early 17th century.
 Brian Ború was crowned King of Munster here in 977, before becoming High King of Ireland in 1002.

-Overnight and dine in the Portmarnock Hotel.
+Overnight and dine in the Clayton Hotel Cardiff Lane.

 After breakfast this morning, you will explore Dublin City.